oiraqi/jcommerce/README.md

 # JCommerce
-Enterprise-class ECommerce Application orchestrated by Spring Boot and using JPA, MySQL, MongoDB, Redis, JSF, Node and REST
+Welcome to this enterprise-class ECommerce Application orchestrated by Spring Boot and using JPA, MySQL, MongoDB, Redis, JSF, Node and REST.

+*Before You Start*
+Make sure you have a recent version of Docker (docker.io) Start by downloading the Dockerfile
+...